 I take my pictures with a Canon Rebel XTi, a 50mm f/1.8 lens, a 100mm f/2.8 macro lens and a tripod.
 I’ve learned a lot since starting taking pictures for the site and hope I will continue to do so.
 I was recently gifted a Canon Speedlight 430EX II and a reflector but I haven’t quite played around with them enough yet to use those pics on the site.
 I also shoot film from time to time, primarily black and white, on a vintage Pentax K1000 but I also haven’t used any of those pictures on the site yet.
 One day…

 My husband, Ollie, and I emigrated to San Francisco in 2007 and now reside in the Mission district, surrounded by ridiculously good restaurants and produce.
-I’m mama to one little bundle of mischief, Henry Baxter, born Sept 2012.
+I’m mama to one bundle of mischief, Henry Baxter, born Sept 2012.
 And boy does he keep us on our toes!
-I’m currently on maternity leave from my day job as a book editor, swapping social science manuscripts and authors for Eric Carle and Maurice Sendak, swings, and mama meet-ups in the park.
+I juggle playground and playdough time with my day job as a book editor.
 I obsessively love books – both reading and the material form – and once organized my library by date of publication (until being the only person who could find anything got tiring).
-I’m a committed yogi, practicing (and now dipping my toes into teaching) bhakti vinyasa which I study with Rusty Wells.
+I’m a committed yogi and teach yoga for moms as well as a couple of flow classes in San Francisco.
+More here.
 I wish I could play a musical instrument, and despite some meagre efforts, I can’t yet snowboard.